vishalchovatiya/Linux-System-Programming/How Program Gets Run.md

     goto out;
 ```

-- Tries to load the `program header` table:
+- Tries to load the `program header` table that describes `segments`.
+Read the program interpreter and libraries that linked with the our executable binary file from disk and load it to memory.

 ```
 elf_phdata = load_elf_phdrs(&loc->elf_ex, bprm->file);